abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 excited about.
 It’s starting to get cool, the dust has settled, the plants are coming out, and the forest is regenerating—these are the benefits of this lovely weather.
-At the same time, a gutter is leaking, water is dripping down the side of a wall onto a deck and needs to be repaired.
+At the same time, a gutter is leaking, and water is dripping down the side of a wall onto a deck and needs to be repaired.

 There was a group of Pa-Auk Sayadaw’s lay disciples who were planning on coming up today to have a look at Abhayagiri.
 They were thinking about